In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.

 Allow Manual Scan - enables/disables the ability of the end-user to start any scan directly from the HEIMDAL Agent;

 Allow Cancel Scan - enables/disables the ability of the end-user to cancel any running or scheduled scan operation directly from the HEIMDAL Agent;

-Zero - Trust Execution Protection - enables the protection against zero-hour threats compromising your environment (it can also be enabled/disabled from the Privileges & App Control -> Privileged Access Management module and from the Privileges & App Control -> Application Control module as well).
+Zero-Trust Execution Protection - enables the protection against zero-hour threats compromising your environment (it can also be enabled/disabled from the Privileges & App Control -> Privileged Access Management module and the Privileges & App Control -> Application Control module as well).
 Zero-Trust Execution Protection checks the unsigned executable files and blocks their execution if deemed untrusted;

-Exclusions - the exclusion area allows you to exclude a process from the Zero-Trust Execution Protection by File Name, File Path, Directory, or MD5;
+Exclusions - you are allowed to exclude a process or a file from the Zero-Trust Execution Protection by File Name, File Path, Directory, or MD5;

 This section allows you to schedule a scan according to your preferences.
 You can start creating a schedule by pressing Add New Scan button.

 Scan Profile Name - specify the name for the profile you want to create;